ditlef9/python-nextjs-postgresql-devsecops-gcp/report-pdf-generation/README.md

 **3. Add requirements.txt**

 ```
+functions-framework         # Added by YOUR_NAME.
+Framework for running Google Cloud Functions locally
 flask                       # Added by YOUR_NAME.
 Micro web framework for building web applications.
 flask-cors                  # Added by YOUR_NAME.
 Enables Cross-Origin Resource Sharing (CORS) in Flask apps.
 google-cloud-storage        # Added by YOUR_NAME.
 Interact with Google Cloud Storage for file operations.
+google-cloud-secret-manager # Added by YOUR_NAME.
+Read and write secrets to Google Cloud
 matplotlib                  # Added by YOUR_NAME.
 Plotting and data visualization library.
 numpy                       # Added by YOUR_NAME.
 Library for numerical computation.
 reportlab                   # Added by YOUR_NAME.
-Generation of PDF.
+To generate PDF.

 ```